 “Ignorance is the parent of fear.”
 Moby Dick, Herman Melville

 I am not a subject matter expert.
 I do not pretend to be, nor have I ever had any intention of becoming one.
 I would much prefer to be playing with my children, writing music, improving and performing on my instruments, or even working at a job that allows me to adequately care for my family.
 That said, I have located and read as much reporting as I can find regarding Transgender Human Rights issues, globally.
-I’ve read a good many other reports, as well, but this is personal.

 After being advised by a member of an NGO advocating, I guess, for people ‘like me’ that the ‘time was not yet right’ to pursue Trans* rights at the UN level, I felt the need to learn more.

 When our leadership spends more time speaking about the tie or dress they wore to a White House function, or how great it is our Trans* children can now die in endless war, it’s time to look elsewhere.